This time of year, I get asked ALL THE TIME about how to handle Halloween candy and kids…

 - “Switch Witch”– Lots of people suggested some variation of this.
 Some people called it the “Great Pumpkin.”
 Others said their kids called it the “Halloween Fairy.”
 But whatever you want to call it, basically you have your kid leave their bucket of Halloween candy out and in the morning it has been replaced with a toy, gift card, money, etc.

 “One a Day”– Again, another very popular answer, but there were several different variations of this.
 The two most common were:

-“Mom tax”– You may have noticed, I’m purposely not telling you what I do with my own kids because I don’t want to lead anyone to believe that that would be what’s right for your kids.
-Whatever method you choose though, I’m a firm supporter of the “mom tax”… if I walk you around this neighborhood, I’m entitled to my share too.
+- “Mom tax”– I’m a firm supporter of the “mom tax”… 🙂 Because, if I walk you around this neighborhood, I’m entitled to my share too.
 And none of this smarties or starburst business.
-Mama wants chocolate.
+Mama wants chocolate!

 Regardless of how you choose to handle Halloween candy with your kids, whether it was listed above or not, one resounding theme I heard and that I would echo is to let them have some.
 You decide what you want that to be, but I strongly recommend you don’t deprive them.

 Pro-mom tip: Knowing that they will be getting some form of candy that night, regardless of how much, make sure to do these two things before you head out the door.

 - Give them a quality dinner you know they like and won’t protest eating.
 You want those little bellies full 🙂